 A Canadian Screen Award nominated Production Designer with flexibility and range, Rupert Lazarus believes there is an elegant solution to any design challenge.
 Using his creative instincts, he creates a cohesive world through a combination of color, texture, and character back-story.

 A graduate from the Chelsea School of Art.
 Rupert was born and educated in London, England, where he began his career, before moving to Canada in the late 90s.

-Since then, he has worked on such diverse projects as James Toback’s ‘Harvard Man’, George Romero’s ‘Diary of the Dead’ and Jon Cassar’s ‘Danger Beneath the Sea’, where his studio-built attack class submarine earned him a Director’s Guild of Canada nomination for “Outstanding Production Design”.
+Since then, he has worked on such diverse projects as James Toback’s Harvard Man, George Romero’s Diary of the Dead, and Jon Cassar’s Danger Beneath the Sea, where his studio-built attack class submarine earned him a Director’s Guild of Canada nomination for Outstanding Production Design.

-Not adverse to travel or to working in far-off or unusual surroundings, the period series ‘Murdoch Mysteries’ took Rupert to the Arctic Circle whilst Sudz Sutherland’s feature film ‘Home Again’ was shot entirely in the Southern Caribbean.
+Rupert is not adverse to travel or to working in far-off or unusual surroundings; the period series Murdoch Mysteries took him to the Arctic Circle, whilst Sudz Sutherland’s feature film Home Again was shot entirely in the Southern Caribbean.

-‘I love the challenge of working in new environments.
+I love the challenge of working in new environments.
 Keeping a close eye on the creative while navigating the inevitable surprises.
-It’s all part of the collaborative journey, and should be embraced with gusto!’
+Its all part of the collaborative journey, and should be embraced.